replikativ/replikativ/README.md

 ## Performance

 The initial prototypes were unoptimized and only worked well up to a few thousand write operations.
 Since `0.2.0-beta2` we use an extended storage protocol with append-only logs and now have a fairly fast local eventual consistent database.
 For the OR-Map with small values an `or-assoc` operation roughly takes ~10 ms on my Laptop, which is approximately the IO cost.
+We have further evaluated the performance of `replikativ` by constantly writing tweets into CDVCS and synchronizing it with a laptop from day to day for realtime analysis.
+The system scaled up to days of usage, 100.000 write operations and more than 10 GiB of managed data (a commit every 1-2s).
+We anticipate that the system scales further, but we support these performance numbers for all CRDTs with non-inlined values (CDVCS, planned OR-Set, LWWR).

-We are interested in performance measures of real world applications to iron `replikativ` out as a solid default storage.
+We are interested in performance measures of real world applications to iron `replikativ` out as a solid default storage in front of business focused databases for fast domain specific queries.

 ## Motivation and Vision